obezag/fvtt-split-up-map-module/README.md

 2. Set its value to "ffmpeg" (if ffmpeg is installed on your path) or to the absolute path to _ffmpeg.exe_.
 3. Save the script.
 4. When you run it now, the script will compress each PNG and JPG image to a lossy webp.

-**WARNING**: Prepare a new folder for the output; don't try to overwrite previous output!
-**WARNING**: This will take _much_ longer, so be prepared to wait because high-quality compression takes a minute or thirty.
+__Change Compression Level__
 You can also modify the level of compression used by ffmpeg easily:
 1. Find the section of code that references "os.system()".
 The command here passes flags to ffmpeg.
 2. If you want a larger, higher-quality lossy image, increase the value behind _-qscale_ (it can go up to 100).
 3. If you want a lossless image, because lossless webp is generally better than other lossless formats, pump -qscale to 100 and set -lossless to 1.
+4. If you suspect that _-preset drawing_ doesn't match your use case, delete it!
 (-libwebp documentation: http://underpop.online.fr/f/ffmpeg/help/libwebp.htm.gz)

+__Change Output Format or Re-Compressing Tool__
-_You can change the output format to another file type entirely, if you're comfortable with ffmpeg, as long as you modify the os.system() command appropriately _and_ change the "image_ext" to the approrpiate file extension.
+You can change the output format to another file type entirely, if you're comfortable with ffmpeg, as long as you modify the os.system() command appropriately _and_ change the "image_ext" to the approrpiate file extension.

 You could even use an entirely different command line program, as long as you modify the ffmpeg_location and image_ext variables appropriately and the os.system() command.

-You can also modify the filter and output format of the compressed image if you're not a fan of ffmpeg, for some inexplicable reason.
+You can also modify the filter and output format of the compressed image if you're not a fan of libwebp, for some inexplicable reason.

+__Add Additional Image Types__
+By default, the recompression only occurs with ".png" and ".jpg" and ".jpeg" images, because I am too lazy to enumerate all possible image types, or find a more intelligent way to recognize an image file.

+If your preferred map maker creates files with different file extensions and you want to recompress those bad boys, find the part of the code where ".jpg" and ".png" are enumerated.
+Add your extension as a string to that list, and the recompression code should work with your images too!

 # Warnings
 This program didn't explode my computer.
 It is, however, a very janky program.
 Run at your own risk!